I’m giving up more than I should

 “Then yes.
 Expect a fucking army.”

 X is being far too calm about this and James definitely wants to punch him in the face.
-He resists, barely, in favour of shoving the punk further into the room and doing and securing the room, wishing that he could contact MI6 to yell at someone about adequate briefings for missions.
+He resists, barely, in favour of shoving the punk further into the room, wishing that he could contact MI6 to yell at someone about adequate briefings for missions.
 But with how dangerous their pursuers are it’s best to stay dark.
 He’ll just have to save it up for when he gets back to London—and at least that way he’ll get to see the terror on the faces in field support—something to look forward to.

 X pulls a small laptop out of his bad and proceeds to ignore him for the rest of the evening.
 There’s music trickling out of his headphones, barely audible over the stupid clacking of his keys, but James thinks it’s Edith Piaf.